22 Tips to Optimize Your Kindle Reading Experience

 2.Quickly Adjust Text Size

 You can quickly adjust the font size of the Kindle.
-Just pinch two fingers in and out to change the text size on the Kindle.
+Simply pinch two fingers in and out to adjust the text size on your Kindle.

 Show covers on lock screen